Submissions for the Arcana Veritas Distinction Awards 2026 are now open

-We are pleased to announce that submissions for the 2025 Arcana Veritas Distinction Awards are now open.
-The prestigious award ceremony is scheduled for Wednesday, November 26, 2025, at the Grand Committee Hall of the Grand Lodge in Edinburgh.
+The prestigious award ceremony took place on Wednesday, November 26, 2025, at the Grand Committee Hall of the Grand Lodge of Antient, Free and Accepted Masons of Scotland in Edinburgh.

 .